rebht78/course-python/chapters/chapter1.md

 </exercise>
 <exercise id="4" title="Practice on Variables">

-In these exercises, We'll be working with variables.
+In this exercise, We'll be working with variables.

 Create two variables - ```first_number``` and ```second_number```.
 Assign value of 5 to them.